Holsworthy Area Cluster Governing Board

 The Governors recognise that the Executive Headteacher is responsible for the implementation of policy, day-to-day management of the federation schools and the implementation of the curriculum.

-The Chair of Governors is Mr Lee Rose.
-The Vice Chairs are Mrs Kate Scrivener and Mr Ken Watson.
+The Co Chairs of Governors are Mr Ken Watson and Mrs Kate Scrivener and Vice Chair is Mr Rod Wood.
 The Governing Board meets once every half term; between these meetings Governors visit the schools and focus on their core functions through the work of the committees.
 Governors visit the school regularly as part of their role in monitoring of the School Improvement Plans.
 Feedback on all visits is given to the full Governing Board at meetings and this allows all Governors to be kept informed about progress, and also to be aware of any concerns that need to be addressed.

 There are 17 positions on the governing Board: the Executive Headteacher and one staff Governor, four foundation Governors, two parent Governors, one LEA Governor and eight co-opted Governors.
 The Governing Board is supported by a Clerk.